harvic3/nodetskeleton/README.md

 ## Run Test

-> The tests are only for the domain of the application, not for the configuration of the project, they are two different things.
+> The tests are implemented for each use case in its respective folder.

-> This project includes a domain and its tests which should be used as an example and removed to implement its own business logic.
+> Ideally, each use case of your application should be supported by its respective test.

 > The tests use the `Jest` library and can be run in two ways: